kilver2/thesis_EDA/README.md

 # How to use

 The EDA files can be download, but the user needs to change some paths in order for it to run on his end.
+Make sure to also download the labels for the Signs of Surveillance (SoS) dataset.
+The file is called "labels.rar".

 1: Download the Signs of Surveillance (SoS) dataset from: https://signsofsurveillance.com/dataset/